 No matter what you decide, proper research and planning will help in broadening your understanding of your career area of interest and its many possibilities.
 Checkout some of these resources to help you explore and make informed decisions.

 Stan State Resources

-Pre-Health Society: on-campus resource group for students interested in medicine, dentistry, pharmacy, veterinary, podiatry, physical therapy, or any other professional healthcare field.
+Pre-Health Society: On-campus resource group for students interested in medicine, dentistry, pharmacy, veterinary, podiatry, physical therapy, or any other professional healthcare field.
 For course recommendations and other advising services, access the pre-health society website and scroll to bottom of the page.

 Student’s Nurses’ Association: Student Nurses Association (SNA) is an organization on the Stanislaus State campus made up of those in the nursing program, those that wish to be in the nursing program, or those just interested in nursing.
 We love telling people about nursing, networking within the health community, and promoting the well-being of our community.
 All are welcome to come and check out what we do!